Douglas MacArthur: Illness and death

+Legacy

-In 1960, the mayor of Norfolk had proposed using funds raised by public contribution to remodel the old Norfolk City Hall as a memorial to General MacArthur and as a repository for his papers, decorations, and mementos he had accepted.
-Restored and remodeled, the MacArthur Memorial contains nine museum galleries whose contents reflect the general's 50 years of military service.
+In 1960, the mayor of Norfolk had proposed using funds raised by public contribution to remodel the old Norfolk City Hall as a memorial to General MacArthur and as a repository for his papers, decorations, and mementos.
+Restored and remodeled, the MacArthur Memorial consists of a complex of three buildings on MacArthur Square containing nine museum galleries whose contents reflect the general's 50 years of military service.
 At the heart of the memorial is a rotunda.
-In its center lies a sunken circular crypt with two marble sarcophagi, one for MacArthur, the other for Jean, who continued to live in the Waldorf Towers until her own death in 2000.
+In its center lies a sunken circular crypt with two marble sarcophagi, one for MacArthur, the other for Jean, who continued to live in the Waldorf Towers until her death in 2000.

 The MacArthur Chambers in Brisbane, Australia, hosts the MacArthur Museum on the 8th floor where MacArthur had his office.

 The majority of South Koreans consider MacArthur to be a hero who saved the country twice: once in 1945 and once in 1950.
-The city of Incheon erected a statue of MacArthur in 1957, which is considered a symbol of patriotism.
+The city of Incheon erected a statue of MacArthur in Jayu Park in 1957, which is considered a symbol of patriotism.

-The Dai-Ichi Seimei Building has preserved MacArthur's 6th floor office as it was from 1945 to 1951 during his tenure as Supreme Commander for the Allied Powers.
+The Dai-Ichi Seimei Building in Tokyo has preserved MacArthur's 6th floor office as it was from 1945 to 1951 during his tenure as Supreme Commander for the Allied Powers.

 MacArthur has a contested legacy.
 In the Philippines in 1942, he suffered a defeat that Gavin Long described as "the greatest in the history of American foreign wars".
+Despite this:

-Despite this, "in a fragile period of the American psyche when the general American public, still stunned by the shock of Pearl Harbor and uncertain what lay ahead in Europe, desperately needed a hero, they wholeheartedly embraced Douglas MacArthur—good press copy that he was.
-There simply were no other choices that came close to matching his mystique, not to mention his evocative lone-wolf stand—something that has always resonated with Americans."
+...in a fragile period of the American psyche when the general American public, still stunned by the shock of Pearl Harbor and uncertain what lay ahead in Europe, desperately needed a hero, they wholeheartedly embraced Douglas MacArthur—good press copy that he was.
+There simply were no other choices that came close to matching his mystique, not to mention his evocative lone-wolf stand—something that has always resonated with Americans.

 He is highly respected and remembered to the present day in the Philippines and Japan.
-In 1961 MacArthur traveled to Manila, Philippines one final time and was greeted by a cheering crowd of two million.
+In 1961 MacArthur traveled to Manila one final time and was greeted by a cheering crowd of two million.